Status and phase

 Moderate-to-severe dry eye characterized by the following clinical features:

-Best corrected distance visual acuity (BCDVA) score on ETDRS chart of ≥0.1 decimal units (≤1.0 logMAR) in each eye at the time of study enrollment
+Best corrected distance visual acuity (BCDVA) score on ETDRS chart of ≥0.1 decimal units (≤1.0 logarithm of the minimum angle of resolution [logMAR]) in each eye at the time of study enrollment

 Negative pregnancy test in females of childbearing potential.

-Only participants who satisfy all informed consent requirements will be included in the study; the participant and/or his/her legal representative must have read, signed, and dated the informed consent document before any study-related procedures are performed; the informed consent form signed by participants and/or legal representatives must have been approved by the Institutional Review Board (IRB) for the current study.
+Only participants who satisfy all informed consent requirements were included in the study; the participant and/or his/her legal representative must have read, signed, and dated the informed consent document before any study-related procedures were performed; the informed consent form signed by participants and/or legal representatives must have been approved by the Institutional Review Board (IRB) for the current study.

 Have the ability and willingness to comply with study procedures.